mpromonet/v4l2rtspserver/README.md

 h264_v4l2_rtspserver
 ====================

-It is an RTSP server feed from an Video4Linux device that support H264 format.
+This is an RTSP server feed from an Video4Linux device that support H264 capture.

-It is based on :
-- libv4l-dev to capture video frames
-- liblivemedia-dev (http://www.live555.com) to implement RTSP server

 The RTSP server support :
 - RTP/UDP unicast